An act establishing the rules and regulations of military forces

 (2) A member of the military may not intentionally or recklessly disobey a lawful command given by a superior, or intentionally or recklessly put at risk, delay, or otherwise disrupt a lawful operation.

-(3) A member of the military may only be a member of another military with assent of the General Corps, which it may rescind at any time and for any reason.
+(3) A member of the military may only be a member of another military with assent of the Admiralty, which it may rescind at any time and for any reason.
 If the member’s other military is on the opposing side of an arbitrary R/D conflict, the member may not change sides for the duration of the operation, and shall be considered suspended from the military for the duration of the operation should they be engaged on the opposing side.

 (4) A member of the military must not aid the enemy.
 A member who is also a member of another military and engaged alongside that military on the opposing side during an arbitrary R/D conflict shall not be considered in conflict of this rule.